qwertie/loyc.net/_posts/2018-08-14-mostly-css-combo-boxes.md

 }
 ~~~

-The down arrow needs to be centered within the `.downarrow` element, too. `text-align: center` will center the text horizontally, but vertical centering is tricky. `vertical-align: middle` doesn't work, because it is designed to align _inline_ elements _with the surrounding text_; what we want is to align our down arrow pseudo-element with the parent element `.downarrow` container.
+The down arrow needs to be centered within the `.downarrow` element, too. `text-align: center` will center the text horizontally, but vertical centering is tricky. `vertical-align: middle` doesn't work, because it is designed to align _inline_ elements _with the surrounding text_; what we want is to align our down arrow pseudo-element with the _parent_ `.downarrow` container.
 There's a trick to it:

 ~~~css
 .downarrow::before, .downarrow > *:only-child {